nooku/guides.nooku.org/essentials/mixin.md

 Almost all objects in the Framework have this ability because they extend the base class [KObject](http://api.nooku.org/class-KObject.html) that defines the mixin() method.

-**Lets look at Nooku's Controller Architecture to see how this works**
+**Let's look at Nooku's Controller Architecture to see how this works**

 The major classes in Nooku’s controller architecture are also descended from [KObject](http://api.nooku.org/class-KObject.html).
 The abstract controller is the KControllerAbstract class and by inspection you can see that it takes advantage of the Mixing